Martwall/tls-secure-operator/CONTRIBUTING.md

 To make contributions to this charm, you'll need a working [development setup](https://juju.is/docs/sdk/dev-setup).

+You need to have LXD and JuJu installed locally.

 You can create an environment for development with `tox`:

 ```shell